AyeAreEm/hourglass/README.md

 # hourglass
-hourglass is a play time tracker made with Tauri + Svelte
+hourglass is a time tracker for programs made with Tauri + Svelte

 # To run
 Note: you need cargo and npm